Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Current known issues:

+- \[PRP\] Sections of Corvega's walls are not being precombined due to a NULL linkref.
+They need to be purged.
+This might be an ongoing problem elsewhere in the game.
 - \[PRP\] Base mesh EA905 (MetalRoofC1x2WallCover01Full01) is missing polygons on the external side (allowing view inside, can't be fixed without mesh editing)
 - \[PRP\] Review 1E33A0 and 1E33A1 for previs issues.
 - \[PRP\] 1DF316 and 1DF320 needs a custom mesh to stop clipping into neighboring hallway